PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies

-Since the data in our setting is horizontally partitioned, we can rewrite \ref{eqn:admm2} as follows, where we also horizontally partition $\beta$.
+Since the data in our setting is horizontally partitioned, we can rewrite Equation (\ref{eqn:admm2}) as follows, where we also horizontally partition $\beta$.

-Hence, we detail our distributed approach to use randomized encoding of the input data to compute \ref{eqn:admm3} in Algorithm \ref{alg:distributed_admm} below.
-The participants use their shared seed to consistently segregate their data into $B$ blocks.
-They also then use the seed to determine how they split their data vertically into $K$ folds, such that every participant has some data in every fold.
+We detail our distributed approach to use randomized encoding to compute Equation (\ref{eqn:admm3}) in Box \ref{box:admm} below.
+The computational nodes use their shared seed to consistently segregate their data into $B$ blocks.
+They also then use the seed to determine how they split their data vertically into $K$ folds, such that every node has some data in every fold.
 They then denote the $k$th fold as $\tilde{\mathbf{X}}_{(p,k)}^b$ and the data without the $k$th fold as $\tilde{\mathbf{X}}_{(p,k-1)}^b$.
 Similarly, they have $\tilde{\mathbf{y}}_{(p,k)}$ and $\tilde{\mathbf{y}}_{(p,k-1)}$.